Home Sweet Home Alone: Plot

 Jeff and Pam McKenzie are trying to sell their house, but have not told their children, Abby and Chris.
 Jeff has lost his job and Pam's salary is not enough to keep their home.
 To make matters worse, Jeff's obnoxious and successful brother Hunter, his wife, Mei, and their son Ollie have decided to stay with them for Christmas.

 During an open house, Max Mercer and his mother Carol stop by to use the restroom.
 Max has a brief exchange with Jeff, during which the latter reveals a box of old dolls, including a malformed one with an upside down face.
 Carol explains to Jeff that dolls with unusual deformities are rare and worth a lot of money.
 As Max and Carol return home, the whole family is preparing to leave for Tokyo, Japan, for the holidays, with Carol leaving earlier than the rest.
 Max, annoyed with the fuss, settles in the garage-parked car to watch cartoons and accidentally falls asleep.
 Unfortunately, Max's family do not realize that their son was sleeping in the car parked in the garage and left him at home, thinking he was in another vehicle with one of the rest of the members.

 Concerned about losing their home, Jeff goes to get the doll only to find it is missing.
 Believing that Max stole it, he locates the Mercer household the next day only to find the whole family hastily leaving.
 During the commotion, he overhears the security code and sees where the house key is hidden.
 Telling Pam about it, they agree to get the doll back at night.

 Meanwhile, Max discovers the whole family has left and initially has fun, though he quickly grows bored and misses them.
 Meanwhile, Jeff and Pam arrive at the Mercer's and get inside.
 Overhearing them talk about getting an "ugly little boy", Max assumes they are talking about kidnapping and selling him.
 He attempts to scare them away by calling the police.
-Officer Buzz McCallister (The same Buzz from the first and second films) arrives, but Pam diverts him.
-Max fears if Officer McCallister realizes he is home alone, his parents may get arrested.
+Officer Buzz McCallister arrives, but Pam diverts him.
+Max fears if Buzz realizes he is home alone, his parents may get arrested.